 Preventive measures to control the spread of Influenza Infection

 1. Follow Good Hygiene: Personal hygiene and frequent hand wash after contact with objects or after playing with pets may help to reduce the chances of the infection spreading.
 Also, use alcohol-based hand sanitizer if soap and water are not readily available.

 2. Cover your Nose and Mouth: Cover your nose and mouth when you sneeze or cough to avoid the spread of infection or to prevent the contamination and spread of influenza.

-3. Avoid Going to Crowdy Areas: Flu easily spreads in a crowdy area or spread through droplet infection by touching the objects contaminated with the virus.
-Therefore, it is better to stay away from crowdy areas.
+3. Avoid Going to Crowdy Areas: Flu easily spreads in a crowded area or spread through droplet infection by touching the objects contaminated with the virus.
+Therefore, it is better to stay away from crowded areas.
 In case if you are infected, isolate yourself till you recover, in this way there are fewer chances of infecting others.